marcelleonlafebre/lab_manualcloud/non_functional_demo_lab.md

 We recommend to read the official documentation about Architecture of EMR Cluster for understand the functioning of the AWS EMR Cluster service in the following links: https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-overview-arch.html https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html
 Is important to mention that the AWS service of EMR Cluster can provide some types of tecnologies being the main: Hadoop, Presto or Spark, we use this last because of best times of excecution of querys in another work related.

-## Setup and run cluster with access to the tpcds big data repository
+## Setup and run emr cluster with access to the tpcds big data repository
 The following images show the main configurations to set up a Cluster of EMR of Apache Spark:

 1\.
 After of making click in "Create Cluster" into the EMR Cluster service will appear the next screen, you have to enter a name for the cluster, then by default will be choosen the last version of EMR Cluster and then you have to make click in the application package called "Spark Interactive", notice you the automatic check in the differente software above.

 2\.
 The next property is the key to connect the Cluster with the data layer created in the section: [Process to setup of TPC-DS Benchmark Environment in AWS.](#process-to-setup-of-tpc-ds-benchmark-environment-in-aws).
 You will have to check the property: "Use for Spark table metadata":